keisuke-okb/mid2bar-player/README.md

 A standalone karaoke player that generates karaoke subtitle videos with pitch guide bar using ruby-annotated LRC lyric files, melody MIDI data, and background videos.

+- **IMPORTANT**: This software is designed primarily for generating subtitles for Japanese lyrics and English lyrics with Japanese ruby annotations.
+Subtitles for other languages may not work as intended and could result in unexpected bugs or issues.

 - You may upload videos created with this repository (including modified code or the prebuilt packages) to video-sharing sites; please credit the software as **MID2BAR-Player**.
 The author assumes no responsibility for issues arising from uploading created videos.

 ## Overview